DancesWithDingo/ViewModelToolkit/README.md

 ### `ModalViewModelBase<T>` class

-The abstract base class `ModalViewModelBase<T>`, in addition to providing the fuctionality of the `ViewModelBase<T>` class, adds `DialogManager` support to the mix.
+The abstract base class `ModalViewModelBase<T>`, in addition to providing the functionality of the `ViewModelBase<T>` class, adds `DialogManager` support to the mix.
 The `DialogManager` class will be discussed in next section.
 This base class is provided as a convenience, as it adds and implements the `IDialogSupport<T>` interface, and its use removes the need to manually declare and initialize the `DialogManager<T>` ViewModel member.
 However if you need to implement ViewModel inheritance, you will need to utilize `ViewModelBase<T>` and implement `IDialogSupport<T>` manually.
 See [**ViewModel Inheritance**](#viewmodel-inheritance) later in this document.

 ## DialogManager class